See index to all the chapters for Putting Out the Planetary Fire

 Follow the money.
 The budget is often the most important policy document a government adopts, reflecting what its real priorities are.

 Budgets provide direct allocations for particular cost items, including grants, subsidies, procurements, and transfers to other governments.
 Funds are also allocated via tax credits and deductions.

 It will cost a lot of money to make the transition to a clean energy future.
 A lot.
 Much of the funding will need to be included in various governments’ budgets.
-Cost estimates for moving the U.S. to 100% renewable energy range from a few trillion to $6 trillion to $27 trillion.
+Cost estimates for moving the U.S. to 100% renewable energy range from a few trillion to $27 trillion.

 Less clear is how much of that is new money.
 A study done by the NYS Climate Action Council estimated that it would cost $3 trillion to move to 100% renewable energy by 2050 but the authors assumed that 90% would come from redirecting existing energy expenditures (meaning at least $300 billion in additional funding would be needed).

 However, the amount will be offset by reduced health care costs, lower energy costs, and increased productivity and jobs.
 A study by Prof. Mark Jacobson at Stanford University found that “a global effort to transition to 100 percent renewable energy by 2050 would cost nations $73 trillion upfront — but the expense will pay for itself in under seven years.”